quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT.txt

         ¿
         ...
     Active area is simply a JSON key/value text where effect of key must be defined in JavaScript code.
+        The key 'static' is reserved ( for non-JSON content ).

 references.html,
     if provided, sets common footer for all exegs.